 Chairman Scott asked each president to introduce his or her respective students to the Board.
-The SAB chairperson reported to the Board.
-The SAB report included a welcome and a written report distributed to the Regents outlining updates to previously reported initiatives on safety, health resources, and education accessibility.
+The SAB President reported to the Board.
+The SAB report included a welcome and a written report distributed to the Regents outlining updates to previously reported initiatives, health resources, education accessibility/affordability, and campus security/safety.